“We are all stars in this galaxy. All of us. No one's greater than the other.”

 What does it mean to be “neuroaffirming”?

 I know that, as a community, our strength is in our neurodiversity.
-To quote a Sonny Jane Wise’s latest book, “We’re All Neurodiverse.”
+To quote Sonny Jane Wise’s latest book: “We’re all neurodiverse.”

-Whether you are autistic or experience attention differences/hyperactivity, anxiety, depression, or any other form of neurodivergence, I believe that your brain can do wonderful things.
+Whether you’re autistic or experience attention differences/hyperactivity, anxiety, depression, or any other form of neurodivergence, I believe that your brain can do wonderful things.
 I’d like to work with you to help figure out what those things are.

 Who am I?

 I’m a licensed mental health counselor (LMHC), based in Western Massachusetts, providing outpatient therapy both in person and via telehealth.
-I specialize in working with autistic, ADH, queer and/or transgender teens and adults with difficulties related to executive functioning, anxiety, and mood.
+I specialize in working with autistic, ADHD, and/or anxious teens and adults and I especially enjoy working with neurodivergent queer, transgender, or otherwise marginalized people.
+I can help with difficulties related to executive functioning, anxiety, mood, and living in a world that does not appreciate diversity as much as we need it to.
 I use a strengths-based and client-centered approach, while also offering tools and techniques from many different therapeutic modalities.

 Contact Me